 Readers from the Center for Student Success may arrange for extended loan periods for reserve materials.

-Patrons unable to come into the libraries to return reserve or recalled materials should contact the relevant library circulation department.
+Patrons unable to come into the libraries to return reserve or recalled materials may return material to the Terrell Main Library book drop or contact the relevant circulation department.

 Requests to check out "library use only" materials

-The library staff will consider requests to circulate on a short-term basis materials normally restricted to "library use only."
+The library staff will consider requests to circulate on a short-term basis materials normally restricted to "library use only," inquire at circulation.

 Equipment and Facility Use